thibault-carpentier/MessageBanner/README.md

 **Not ready yet !**

-The recommended approach for installating ```MessageBanner``` is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation:
+The recommended approach for installating ```MLBMessageBanner``` is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation:

 ```bash
 $ [sudo] gem install cocoapods